 Buffyverse vampires are insanely allergic to wood.
-Bram Stoker's Dracula needed a stake of ash wood severed from the tree by a bolt of lightning driven through his heart, and that was just to keep him in place.
+Some vampire legends required that a stake of ash wood severed from the tree by a bolt of lightning be driven through the heart, and that was just to keep the vampire in place.
 Buffyverse vampires however "dust" when stabbed in the heart with a pencil or chopstick, and crossbows are a common weapon despite their modern-day impracticality.
 You still have to hit the heart, though — Angel's taken wooden stakes in the neck, the arm, the shoulder, and in one case in the chest but just missing the heart, and was only mildly discomfited.
-The rib cage also seems to cave in immediately against wood, as vampires have been staked with blunt wood objects, such as a spatula handle or a tree branch, and without much force behind the blow (Xander accidentally staking Jesse, in fact just any non-augmented human staking a vampire basically implies their ribs can't handle any damage from wood - at one point it's stated outright that wood goes through vampire flesh like a hot knife through butter).
+The rib cage also seems to cave in immediately against wood, as vampires have been staked with relatively blunt wood objects, such as a snapped-off spatula handle or tree branch, and without much force behind the blow (Xander accidentally staking Jesse, in fact just any non-augmented human staking a vampire basically implies their ribs can't handle any damage from wood - at one point it's stated outright that wood goes through vampire flesh like a hot knife through butter).
 It does have to be wood and only wood, though.
 If anything else pierces their heart, they're discomfited, but still alive.
 Well, alive in an undead kind of way.
 Buffy seems to have a preternatural talent for hitting the heart, but that seems par for the course for her, one such talent among many.

 Besides the influence of a Character Shield (Angel and Spike have both had some close brushes with heart stakage) vamps apparently build up some wood resistance over the years: Kakistos easily survived a common stake, and the Master, another particularly ancient vampire, died from being impaled on a thick broken table leg through the heart, being tossed down two stories from the roof into said table leg.